 Naturalises to form a good sized clump over time.
 Excellent under shrubs and trees.

-Grows well in semi-shade or Full Shade";"Soil Type=with free draining, fertile soil.
+Grows well in semi-shade or full shade with free draining, fertile soil.
+Ideal under deciduous shrubs and trees.

 Sweet violets have been grown for over 2000 years and were the symbol of ancient Athens.
 Violets were used in cookery in medieval times and strewn in rooms to disguise unpleasant smells.
 Essential oil is extracted from the flowers and is still used today in the perfume industry.